slideflow/slideflow/docs/_sources/pipeline.rst.txt

 The overall pipeline for a deep learning experiment is separated into three phases.

-1) **Tile extraction** - involves annotating slides with regions of interest (ROIs) (*optional*), setting up a project, and extracting image tiles from whole-slide images.
+1) **Tile extraction** - annotate slides with regions of interest (ROIs) [*optional*] and extract image tiles from whole-slide images.

-2) **Model training** - includes performing a hyperparameter sweep [*optional*], training a model, and evaluating the trained model on a held-out test set.
+2) **Model training** - perform a hyperparameter sweep [*optional*], train a model, and evaluate the model on a held-out test set.

-3) **Explainability** - involves generating predictive heatmaps and analyzing learned image features.
+3) **Explainability** - generate predictive heatmaps and analyze learned image features.

 |

 A high-level overview of each of these phases is provided below.
-We will examine execution of each step in more detail in the following sections.
+We will examine each step in more detail in the following sections.

 Step 1: ROI Annotation
 **********************